 How to prevent location tracking on an iPhone

 Things are a little more straightforward with iOS, so if you want to turn off location tracking on your iPhone, or just restrict certain apps, then you need to go to Settings > Privacy > Location Services, where you can choose to toggle Location Services off completely.

 Bear in mind that this will impact some services and apps, such as Maps and Find My iPhone, so it might be a step too far.
 Although, it’s worth noting that Location Services can be re-enabled on the device if it’s in Lost Mode.
 You can put your iPhone into Lost Mode via iCloud.

 In Settings > Privacy > Location Services, you’ll also see a list of apps that have location data access and you can tap on each one and decide whether it should be allowed to access your location Never, While Using the App, or Always.

 Now that you’ve prevented various apps and services from tracking your location going forward, you may be wondering whether you can delete the location data that companies have already collected about your movements.

 If you have an Android phone, then you can ask Google to delete your location history.
-Simply follow that link, make sure you’re signed in to your Google account, and tap the red Delete Location History button.
+Simply follow that link, make sure you’re signed in to your Google account, and tap the Delete Location History button.
 Bear in mind that it will delete the information permanently and you won’t be able to get it back.
 You can sign onto your Google account on any device to delete your history this way.

 If you have an iPhone, then go to Settings > Privacy > Location Services and scroll down to find System Services > Significant Locations.
 Sign in if you need to, and then look for the Clear History button at the bottom.
-Apple claims this information is encrypted and can’t be read by Apple, so this may be unnecessary.
+Select this to delete past locations.

 If you’re in the European Union, you do have a legal right to request a copy of the data that a company has collected on you, including location data, and to insist that they delete it.
 Check out the U.K. Information Commissioner’s Office guide for details on your rights and how to request data, but be prepared to jump through some hoops.